nosir/cleave.js/doc/reactjs-component-usage.md

 ### How to update raw value

 Basically, out of the box, cleave component can be seen as an uncontrolled input component, and there is no data binding between the `value` attribute and the actual value updating logic internally.

-The `value` attribute is only used to pass default value.
+Try to bind `value` with any state in your component can lead to unexpected behaviours.
+The only case of using `value` attribute is to pass it as the default value in initialization.

-While sometimes you might want to update the raw value, here is what you can do:
+While sometimes you might want to set / update the raw value, here is what you can do:

 - Pass `onInit` callback into component, which returns the cleave instance, then store it as a variable or in state.
 - Call `cleave.setRawValue('...')` to update the raw value.